15 Best High-Interest Savings Accounts In Canada (2023)

 Achieva Financial has a fairly standard high-interest savings account that offers generous interest rates and doesn’t come with any hidden fees.

-In addition to their straightforward HISA program, Achieva allows members to divert their savings into one or five-year GICs to maximize their savings growth.
+In addition to their straightforward HISA program, Achieva allows members to divert their savings into one or five-year GICs to maximize your savings growth.

 Unfortunately, Achieva isn’t quite as user-friendly as other HISA programs.
 While you don’t have to pay monthly maintenance fees, you’re only allowed one free monthly transfer.
 After that, you’ll be charged a percentage of your transfer amount.